-Models are used to define and manage data structures in your application.
+Data models are used to define and manage data structures in your application.
 They enable you to map your data to the underlying database and create relationships between different entities.
-When a model is defined and installed by a Swell App, it becomes an integral part of a store’s database schema.
+When a model is defined and installed by a Swell App, it becomes an integral part of a store’s database.

-A data model configuration has the ability to modify a merchant store’s own data schema in a secure, observable, and isolated manner.
+A data model configuration has the ability to enhance a merchant store’s own database schema in a secure, observable, and isolated manner.

-You can create a new data model via the Backend API, or by using the following CLI command:
+You can create a new data model by adding a configuration in the app's models/ folder, or by using the following CLI command:

 swell create model